Reduced Relative Clauses: How to Use Them Correctly

 Question 2 of 15

-2. Which of the following is NOT a tip for using reduced relative clauses?
+2. Which of the following is an example of a reduced relative clause using a present participle?

 Question 2 of 15